-- a.
-Describe the area of identified need and how it connects with the College's Mission and Values (e.g., student success, retention/completion, and/or equity). - b.
+- Describe the area of identified need and how it connects with the College's Mission and Values (e.g., student success and retention/completion). - b.
 Provide relevant data demonstrating the need. - c.
 Describe how you arrived at your plan to meet the need.